vivaria/edisonrul.ing/docs/source/cards/s/spirits-invitation.md

 ### Card Rulings

-●You can choose not to pay 500 Life Points during your Standby Phase, and destroy this card instead.
+*   You can choose not to pay 500 Life Points during your Standby Phase, and destroy this card instead.
-●The effect of this card is applied even when a Spirit Monster is returned to its owner’s hand by the effect of another card, such as Penguin Soldier.
+*   The effect of this card is applied even when a Spirit Monster is returned to its owner’s hand by the effect of another card, such as Penguin Soldier.